mkoura/dump2polarion/README.rst

 ..
 IMPORTANT::

-    You need to specify URLs of the importer service and of the message bus in the config file.
+    You need to specify URLs of the importer services and queues in the config file.
 See <https://mojo.redhat.com/docs/DOC-1098563#config>

 Install